-Enhancing Security & Convenience: How Gated Communities Leverage RFID Technology
+Enhancing Security and Convenience: How Gated Communities Leverage RFID Technology

 In an era where security is a growing concern, gated communities are increasingly turning to technology to protect their residents.
 In the past, most gated communities began utilizing barcode stickers for access control; however, RFID is quickly becoming the more secure, convenient, and reliable technology to keep these communities feeling safe.
 By streamlining access control, RFID systems are helping communities achieve a higher level of safety while reducing friction for residents and visitors.